 *Bristol board (also referred to as Bristol paper) is an uncoated, machine-finished paperboard.
 It is named after the city of Bristol in the southwest of England.
 It provides two working surfaces, front and back.
 This quality separates it from illustration board, which has only a front working surface.

 Each brand was assigned a random letter to keep track of them during the testing.
-Testing will be done on an irregular bases but I will assign “… The Paper Project” label to each post so they’ll be easy to find.
+Testing will be done on an irregular bases but I you can find them under the tutorials label to each post so they’ll be easy to find.
 Here are also some quick links to the experiments:

 - Ink Drop